kene111/foondamate_mle/README.md

 ## Possible Limitations to Rule based approach combined with sentence similarity:

 1) Because the english key words are hard coded, some of the sentences would slip through, especially if the sentence was complexy structured.
-2) The sentences used to create the word embeddings for both classes are a handful, so there are possibilities that some complex context would not be captured.
+2) The sentences used to perform sentence similarity for both classes are a handful, so there are possibilities that some complex context would not be captured.

 ### Summary